gipi/blog/_drafts/reversing-usb-update-process.md

 layout: post
 comments: true
 title: "Reversing the USB update process of a device"
-tags: [reversing,MFC,C++,windows,ghidra]
+tags: [WIP,reversing,MFC,C++,windows,ghidra]
 ---

-I'm again at it: I have a device that I want to know how it works and I start to reverse it, this time without any particular reason if not curiosity.
+I'm again at it: I have a device that I want to know how it works and I started to reverse it, this time without any particular reason if not curiosity.

+What I couldn't know was that I was entering a rabbit hole of biblic proportion and this post is only the tip of the iceberg.

 In this post I want to describe without any particular order, how to reverse a C++ application and the USB protocol that it uses to update the firmware on the device.
+I don't think this will be useful to anyone, let me know in case it has changed your life :)

-I will use Ghidra and I will try to show how to do some specific steps.
+I will use Ghidra and I will try to show how to do some specific steps and how I approach reversing in general.

 ## Context